AlbertRapp/tidychatmodels/README.md

 ollama_chat |>
   extract_chat()
+## User: What is love?
+IN 10 WORDS.
+## Assistant: Love is a complex emotion that involves connection, intimacy, and compassion.
+It's a feeling of deep affection and attachment towards another person.
 ```

-    User: What is love?
-IN 10 WORDS.
-    Assistant: Love is a feeling of deep affection and emotional attachment to another person.
-It involves feelings of caring, protectiveness, and intimacy.

 And adding more messages works too.